palmerev/rc-indicator-slider/README.md

 </Slider>
 ```

-Each child will be a `<span>` element.

 **Number of children**

-The component will use the length of the `colors` array, if it is defined and contains at least one item.
+The number of children will be determined by the length of the `colors` array, if it is defined and contains at least one item.
 Otherwise, it will fall back to using the `sections` prop.
+Thus, you must pass either `colors` or `sections`, but if you pass both, the length of `colors` will be used.
+If you pass neither, no children will be generated.

-**Generated child class names**
+**Child elements' class names**

 The generated child elements will have class names `prefixCls-section` and `prefixCls-section-i`, where `prefixCls` is the value of the `prefixCls` prop and `i` is a number between 1 and the number of children, (incremented for each element).
 With the default `prefixCls` and `sections={4}`: